Adopting Litmus from an existing pytest project #

 Operator UI, MCP tools, HTTP API on the same dataNothing — they read the same parquet

-Spec-driven limits (limits move from test code to product YAML)Authoring products/<id>.yaml
+Spec-driven limits (limits move from test code to part YAML)Authoring parts/<id>.yaml

-Capability matching (which station can run this product)A catalog/<vendor>/<model>.yaml per instrument model
+Capability matching (which station can run this part)A catalog/<vendor>/<model>.yaml per instrument model

 Pick what you need.
 The plugin doesn't force any of it — without YAMLs, you still get plain pytest with no platform features active.